-Prerequisite(s): ART 240 & CSC 135
+Prerequisite(s): ART 240; and a "C" or better grade in CSC 135

 In ART-241 Graphic Design II, students will learn how to apply their prior graphic design knowledge to website design.
 As part of the course work, students will learn the website design process from concept to code.
 Students learn and apply skills to construct a well-designed, responsive, trending, professional website.
 Other areas addressed include HTML, CSS, SEO, page optimization, navigation, email design, website images, color and font usage, browser compatibility, basic UX/UI, accessibility, and more.